-Bernie Sanders unveils Medicare for All proposal, says role of health care insurers would be reduced to 'nose jobs'
+Bernie Sanders unveils Medicare for All proposal, infers role of health care insurers would be reduced to 'nose jobs'

 Democratic presidential hopeful Sen. Bernie Sanders re-introduced his signature health care legislation Wednesday, promising a Medicare-style health care insurance for all Americans.